jvolkening/p5-MS/README.md

 - `MS::Search::` — search-related modules (front-ends, etc)
 - `MS::Algo::` — algorithm implementations (prototyping, etc)

-# MAILING LIST

-Please join the discussion at [https://groups.google.com/d/forum/ms-perl](https://groups.google.com/d/forum/ms-perl).

 # AUTHOR

-Jeremy Volkening <jdv@base2bio.com>
+Jeremy Volkening

 # COPYRIGHT AND LICENSE

-Copyright 2015-2017 Jeremy Volkening
+Copyright 2015-2019 Jeremy Volkening

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software